|

 What is developmental coordination disorder?

 • Children normally develop the ability to sit up, stand, walk, and talk at foreseeable ages.
-When they are behindhand in achieving these milestones, it may be required a developmental problem.
+When they are behindhand in achieving these milestones, it may require a developmental problem.
 Developmental coordination disorder is one such condition.

 • Developmental coordination disorder (DCD) is a lack of coordination between your mental intentions and your capacity to get your body to carry out those intentions.